Portland is one of the most bicycle-friendly cities in the country, and members of the Lewis & Clark community bike to campus year round.

 Coalition Advocating Transportation Solutions: CATS offers maps and directions to Lewis & Clark for bike commuters coming from every corner of Portland.

 Frequently Asked Questions

 I want to ride my bike to school but I live far away.

 Tri-Met allows bikes on buses on all routes.
 You can find a route to campus combining bikes and transit at rtp.trimet.org.
-Call the Bike Hotline at 239-3044 or visit the Bikes on Tri-Met web site for more information about transit bike parking, loading your bike on bus racks, and more.
+Visit the Bikes on Tri-Met website for more information about transit bike parking, loading your bike on bus racks, and more.